- Gabapentin is one of the most commonly prescribed drugs in the U.S.

-- Treatment Duration: Treatment duration should be based on your progress, not a predetermined amount of time.
+- Treatment duration: Treatment duration should be based on your progress, not a predetermined amount of time.
 Look for programs that tailor the program to your needs.

-- Staff-to-Patient Ratio: A low staff-to-patient ratio guarantees that you will have enough access to the staff to make sure your needs are met.
+- Staff-to-patient ratio: A low staff-to-patient ratio guarantees that you will have enough access to the staff to make sure your needs are met.
 This is especially important in a residential or intensive outpatient program.

 What to Expect When You Go to Rehab

 The first step in a rehab program is generally an intake and evaluation process.
 During the evaluation, you will discuss current and past drug use and medical history.
-It is important that you are as honest as possible in order for the facility to design the most effective program for you.
+It is important that you are as honest as possible for the facility to design the most effective program for you.

 Throughout the program, you will participate in counseling sessions and group activities.
 Initially, you may be uncomfortable interacting with staff and peers, especially if you are experiencing withdrawal symptoms.
 However, being proactive about participating in these sessions is an important component of your long-term recovery.
-Especially if you have used gabapentin with other drugs, there may come a point where you need to face mistakes you made as a consequence of your drug use.
+If you have used gabapentin with other drugs, there may come a point where you need to face mistakes you made as a consequence of your drug use.
 This can be difficult, but the reward for accepting these mistakes and moving past them towards a healthy future is well worth it.

-You can also expect to develop relationships with mentors, make new friends, and create a strong network of supportive people who are invested in your long-term success.
-By the time you’ve completed your rehab program, you will be equipped with new tools and techniques that will allow you to resist triggers and help you manage the stresses of everyday life without resorting to gabapentin and/or other drugs.
+You can also expect to develop relationships with mentors, make new friends and create a strong network of supportive people who are invested in your long-term success.
+By the time you’ve completed your rehab program, you will be equipped with new tools and techniques that will allow you to resist triggers and help you manage the stresses of everyday life without resorting to gabapentin or other drugs.

 What Happens After Rehab?

 It is important that you remain proactive after you complete your rehab program.
-Participate in aftercare programs that are offered by your rehab facility.
+Participate in aftercare programs offered by your rehab facility.
 In addition to the expected components of aftercare (therapy sessions, relapse prevention), many programs provide fun and educational opportunities and social events that can help you find healthy new activities and hobbies.